dilenio/dilenio/README.md

 I believe in actions that can have a positive impact on people's lives.
 I also really like the area of digital media and video production, I already had a company in this area, for some years.

-👨‍💻 Some technologies that I'm comfortable with:: HTML, CSS, Javascript, React, Redux, Context and Hooks, Node, API REST, MySQL, MongoDB, Git, Scrum, Kanban.
+👨‍💻 Some technologies that I'm comfortable with:: HTML, CSS, Javascript, React, Redux, Context and Hooks, Node, API RESTful, MySQL, MongoDB, Git, Scrum, Kanban.

 🇧🇷 Born in Itapiranga SC, Brazil
 🇧🇷 Living in Jequié BA, Brazil